Supercell

 • crys – crystal object

-• super – 3x3 integer matrix
+• superlatt – 3x3 integer matrix

 • interstitial – (optional) list/tuple of indices that correspond to interstitial sites